Information about getting involved in residence life programs

 - An Executive Board elected by the Associate Council consisting of the following positions: Executive Director, Director of Programming, Director of Administration and Finance, Director of Public Relations, Director of Recognition, Co-National Communication Coordinators, and the Director of Weekend Warriors

 - An Associate Council which serves as the voting members for the organization.
-The Associate Council consists of the President, Vice President, and two RHA Representatives from each residence hall who are elected by the resident students of that particular hall.
+The Associate Council consists of the President, Vice President, and two RSC representatives from each residence hall who are elected by the resident students of that particular hall.

-- A Programming Committee and a Budget and Finance Committee which meet weekly during the RHA meeting.
+- A Programming Committee and a Budget and Finance Committee which meet weekly during the RSC meeting.